-Ladies Professional Golf Association, also known as LPGA, is a privately owned organization headquartered in the US.
-Founded in 1950, it employs approximately 150 individuals and reported $209.0M in revenue as of 2023.
-Functioning as a tier 1 media tech buyer, the company focuses on spectator sports and operates as a Florida-based women's professional golf organization.
+Ladies Professional Golf Association, also known as LPGA, is a privately owned organization headquartered in the US, founded in 1950 with approximately 150 employees, and reported $252.6M in revenue as of 2024.
+Functioning as a tier 1 media tech buyer, the LPGA is a Florida-based women's professional golf organization specializing in spectator sports.

 Similar Companies